 It works differently than other cryptocurrencies.
 Ethereum does not require third parties and provides a full package service, which means exceptionally complex agreements are possible.

 Ethereum has had some influential venture capitalists as backers.
 Big names such as AngelList founder Naval Ravikant, and private American venture capital company Andreessen Horowitz.

 There’s a small chance of issues when the Ethereum update happens later this year.
-The switch from being a Proof of Work to a Proof of Stake consensus protocol has been on the cards for a long time and is a complicated process.
+The switch from being a Proof of Work to a Proof of Stake consensus protocol has been on the cards for a long time and is a complicated process not without risks.